What About Other Religions?

 The place got its name from the enormous cave at the base of Mount Hermon with an almost bottomless pool associated with the worship of the Roman god Pan - half man, half goat and the origin of the satanic Baphomet worshipped still today by witches, pagan worshippers and satanists.

 In front of the cave were numerous shrines to other pagan gods and godesses with their own statues in niches cut into the rockface or worshipped in elaborate temples as shown in the illustration below.
+There was also a temple dedicated to the Emperor Augustus, who was worshipped as a god.

 Temples at Panium - the ancient Banias - in front of The Gates of Hell Photo: © Rick Barker